r-dube/fakejobs/docs/_posts/2021-01-23-roc-curves.md

 We observe that:
 * even at low false-positive rates, the performance of the four models remains close
 * the LSTM model does slightly better than the other three models at most (low) false-positive rate thresholds
-* the Logistic regress model does quite nicely despite its simplicity
+* the Logistic regression model does quite nicely despite its simplicity

 ### References
 [^wiki1]: [Receiver Operating Characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)